 Where Do Yeasts Come From?

 Yeasts are everywhere!
-There are several hundred recognized species of yeasts, with many strains within each species classification.
+There are hundreds recognized species of yeasts, with many strains within each species classification.
 Basically, anywhere there is a carbohydrate (sugar) source, you will probably find yeasts that are adapted to consume it.
 Saccharomyces cerevisiae is a species that has the capability of utilizing a wide range of sugars such as, glucose, fructose, mannose, galactose, sucrose, maltose, maltotriose, and raffinose (lager yeasts can also metabolize melibiose).
 The ability to metabolize a wide range of sugars allows Saccharomyces cerevisiae adapt to many environments.

 The first fermented beverages were purely accidental.
 A sugar solution of some kind (exactly what the first fermented beverage consisted of is a hotly contested issue) was left out and yeast dropped into it from the air or was on the surface of the fruit or grain used to make the solution.
 The solution fermented and someone drank it and liked the taste and most likely the effect.
 The cause of the transformation from juice to wine or grain to beer remained a mystery for thousands of years.
 However, humans were able to select certain traits in yeast without being aware of the manipulation.
 Cold northern regions selected yeast that could ferment in colder temperatures.
 The use of brewing paddles ensured that yeast was carried over from batch to batch.
 In winemaking, the lees (a mixture of yeast from the fermentation, grape skin particles, and precipitated proteins) were spread out on the vineyard, increasing the presence of high alcohol tolerant yeasts that had dominated the fermentation.